IBS: Are you doing this too? Bracing yourself – with food, with people, with family and social situations?

 As I was considering the word “brace” (it’s the coach in me!)
 I realized that I had actually been bracing myself for most of my life:

-- In various situations as a child and teenager where life felt contrived and heavy
+- In various situations as a child and teenager where I felt unhappy, but powerless to change anything;

-- In work situations when I felt under pressure
+- In work situations when I felt rushed and under pressure;

 Although part of me had put my best foot forward, I had unconsciously expected the need to protect myself at the same time.